-We have commenced manufacturing of an intravenous formulation of ifetroban and the FDA has cleared our IND application for this product candidate.
+We have commenced manufacturing of an intravenous formulation of ifetroban and the FDA has cleared our investigational new drug ("IND") application for this product candidate.
 We have initiated clinical development under the brand name Hepatoren and are evaluating this candidate for the treatment of critically ill hospitalized patients suffering from hepatorenal syndrome ("HRS").
 HRS is a life threatening condition involving liver and kidney failure, with a high mortality rate and no approved pharmaceutical therapy in the U.S. We completed a sixty-four patient Phase II study to evaluate the safety, efficacy and pharmacokinetics of escalating doses of Hepatoren in HRS patients.

 Progression to higher dose levels was reviewed and approved by an independent safety committee.
 The study was stratified into Type I or Type II patients with HRS based upon the progression of their disease.

 Top line results from this study indicated that Hepatoren was overall well tolerated in the HRS patients with no safety concerns noted.
 We have filed the results from this study with the FDA and began evaluating the design for a follow-on Phase II efficacy study.
-During 2018 we decided to await results from our other Phase II ifetroban studies before determining the strategy for the best path to approval for ifetroban, our first new chemical entity.